Skip to main content

 We’ve been working for many years to help pollinators such as bumblebees, hoverflies, moths, butterflies and beetles to thrive in our city.
 Our previous projects include Bee-licious and Hedgerow Hopes.
 Under Bee-licious we worked with local communities to restore networks of semi-natural habitats where pollinators can find food and shelter.
 This project was developed with eight councils across Northern Ireland, who are concerned by the decline of our pollinating insects.

-Current projects include Belfast’s Buzzing a partnership project with BugLife and the National Trust which aims to help the recovery of Northern Ireland’s bees and other pollinating insects by restoring wildflower meadows and grasslands across Belfast.
+Belfast’s Buzzing was a partnership project with BugLife and the National Trust which supported the recovery of Northern Ireland’s bees and other pollinating insects by restoring wildflower meadows and grasslands across Belfast.

 • City Cemetery biodiversity